-ACTIVITY SIX: Summarise your learning

-Use the space below to summarise what you have learned so far.

-You may decide how to present this summary.
+ACTIVITY SIX: Summarise your learning Ise the space below to summarise what you have learned so far.
+You may decide how to present this summary. ou may decide how to present this summary.

 ACTIVITY SEVEN: The Great Chain of Being